Canvas Instructor Guide

 Using the right headings in your modules is important for accessibility.
 When adding content to your modules, please avoid copying text directly from a Word document, because the headings are not pasted consistently with the right format in Canvas.
 Instead, use the Canvas text editor to apply proper heading styles.

-AnnouncementsAnnouncements in Canvas allow you to broadcast information like course activities and logistics to students.
-Students can receive these announcements by email, if they keep this default on in their Canvas notifications.
+AnnouncementsAnnouncements in Canvas allow you to broadcast information like course activities, logistics, and other important information to students.
+Students can receive these announcements by email, if they keep this default setting enabled in their Canvas notifications.
 You can include links, files, and images in announcements, as well as allow students to reply to them.

-GroupsGroups in Canvas come with private collaborative areas for group members to work in, which contain announcements, pages, discussions, and files that are shared only within the group.
+GroupsGroups in Canvas allow for private collaborative pages outside the main course page for students to work in together.
+This space is accessible to instructors and contains announcements, pages, discussions, and files that are shared only within the group.
 You can create groups for students automatically or manually, as well as allow students to make their own groups.

 You can also use groups to create group assignments for students to collaborate on and be graded on collectively.

-AssignmentsAssignments in Canvas refer to a wide range of learning activities, including traditional assignments that invite students to submit a completed work (text, multimedia, file, link) and assignments that are completed using the Canvas discussion board feature, the Canvas quiz feature, or a learning tool external to Canvas.
+AssignmentsAssignments in Canvas refer to a wide range of learning activities, which includes traditional assignments that invite students to submit a completed work (text, multimedia, file, link).
+Canvas assignments can also be linked to the Canvas discussion board feature, the Canvas quiz feature, or an external learning tool.

 DiscussionsDiscussions in Canvas are discussion boards that invite interactions between two or more people.
-You can assign discussions to the entire class or to smaller groups of students and optionally add grades for participation.
+You can either assign discussions to the entire class or to smaller groups of students.
+You can also optionally add grades for participation.

-You can use discussions to pose and answer questions for the class and facilitate class-wide conversations.
+You can use discussions to pose and answer questions for the class, as well as to facilitate class-wide conversations.

-QuizzesQuizzes in Canvas are used to create and administer online quizzes and exams that assess students' comprehension of course material and understanding of course concepts.
-Quizzes can be graded or ungraded and can be set up to work with a restricted browser (i.e., LockDown Browser).
+QuizzesQuizzes in Canvas are used to create and administer online assessments.
+Quizzes can either be graded or ungraded, and can be set up to require the use of a restricted browser (i.e., LockDown Browser).

 SettingsSettings in Canvas allow you to change or view details of your course, including the course status.
 You can also hide, show, or reorder your Course Navigation.
-Additionally, the right-hand sidebar on the “Settings” page gives you options to import/export course content.
+Additionally, the sidebar on the right side of the “Settings” page gives you options to import/export course content.

 Review other tools that work with Canvas

-Other centrally supported learning tools integrate with Canvas, meaning that they can work in or in coordination with your Canvas course.
-Using additional tools can give you more flexibility in the learning activities that you give your students.
+Other learning tools and functionality can be integrated with Canvas, meaning that they can work within or in coordination with your Canvas course.
+Using these options can add more flexibility to the learning activities that you give to your students.

 Works in Canvas